tevslin/Starlink-Statuspage-Clients/README.md

-WARNING   WARNING WARNING This repository is crrently a work in progress Its COcontents are unfinished an unstable and shpould bot be used on anyone's computer ENDWARNUNG
+WARNING   WARNING WARNING This repository is currently a work in progress Its contents are unfinished and unstable and spould bot be used on anyone's computer ENDWARNUNG

 # Starlink-Statuspage-Clients